The propagation of the doctrine of the Virgin Birth by the Hellenist and Latin Fathers served two purposes:

 The word almah used here simply means a young woman of marriageable age whether or not she be a virgin..

 The crucial second part of Verse 14 is a verbless clause introduced by hinneh.
 Such clauses refer to the present or to the immediate future.
 Therefore the translation must be either:

 "Behold, the young woman is pregnant and is bearing a son…"; or

 "Behold, the young woman will be pregnant and bear a son…"

 I prefer the latter translation as the child referred to here is obviously the same child born to Isaiah in Chapter 8.
 Note that the child is named Immanuel (God with us) by the mother in Chapter 7 to symbolise that God would be with the House of David in its struggle against the kings Rezin and Pekah, and then named Maher-shalal-hashbaz (the spoil speeds, the prey hastes) by the father and God in Chapter 8 to symbolise the impending destruction of these two kings by the King of Assyria.
 Isaiah goes on to say in 8:18 that:

 "I and the children whom the LORD has given me shall be for signs and for wonders in Israel from the LORD of hosts, who dwells in mount Zion."
 (Mention is made in 7:3 of another son of Isaiah, Shear-jashub.)

 The name Immanuel has no special or extraordinary significance.
 (See Judges 6:12-13).
-It is no different to many other Hebrew names possessed of similar meanings: Boel (God is in him), Abijah (YHVH is my father), Zebadiah (Gift of YHVH), Ahijah (brother of YHVH), Elihu (God himself)!
+It is no different to many other Hebrew names possessed of similar meanings: Boel (God is in him), Abijah (YHWH is my father), Zebadiah (Gift of YHWH), Ahijah (brother of YHWH), Elihu (He is my God)!

 What is important for us to take note of is that the child Immanuel of Isaiah 7:14 was a child born in Isaiah's own time.